pp3times/zmk-config-drift-v3-editor/README.md

 <br/>

 > [!NOTE]
-> However, the PCB is NOT open source so you will have to [CONTACT ME](https://www.instagram.com/majin.keyboards) if you would like a pair.
+> The PCB is not open source, but you could [contact me](https://www.instagram.com/majin.keyboards) if you would like a pair.
 <br/>

 ## Quickstart Guide